arlonproj/arlon/README.md

 # Setup & Tutorial

+We plan to add a CLI command to simplify initial setup.
+Until then, please follow these manual instructions.

 ## Management cluster

 You can use any Kubernetes cluster that you have admin access to.
 Ensure: